Housing Benefit is a government scheme run by Local Authorities (Councils) to help people on low incomes to pay for their rent.

 - Live in the same household as, and have to pay rent to, a close relative, in-law or employer.

 How much can you claim

-To work out your Housing Benefit entitlement the Benefits Assessment Unit will look at:
+To work out your Housing Benefit entitlement the Revenues and Benefits Service will look at:

 - The money that you and your partner have coming in, including earnings, benefits, tax credits, and pensions.

 - The capital that you and your partner may have (e.g. bank, building society and post office accounts, investments, cash and property, etc.).